-Foraminal stenosis surgery is used as a last resort for patients whose pain is very severe, and as a result, limits their abilities to work, exercise, do chores, or perform other daily activities.
-There are two main types of traditional surgeries for foraminal stenosis.
+Foraminal stenosis surgery is used as a last resort for patients whose pain is severe and, as a result, limits their abilities to work, exercise, do chores or perform other daily activities.
+There are two main types of traditional surgeries foraminal stenosis.

-Depending on the strength of a patient’s spine and how many vertebrae are operated on, these two procedures can also result in the need for a spinal fusion.
-This means adjacent vertebrae are permanently attached to each other for added support and to restrict movement.
-A spinal fusion comes with the possibility of some negative side effects, as do the other three procedures mentioned above.
-All are generally performed in a hospital with large incisions, which can lead to risks like infection, excessive scar tissue, and long recovery times.
+Depending on the strength of a patient’s spine and how many vertebrae are operated on, these two procedures can also lead to an open spinal fusion.
+This means adjacent vertebrae are permanently attached to each other for additional support.
+An open spinal fusion comes with the possibility of some negative side effects, as do the other three traditional procedures mentioned above.
+All are generally performed in a hospital using large incisions, which can lead to risks like infection, excessive scar tissue and long recovery times.

 However, there is an endoscopic foraminal stenosis surgery method that reduces the likelihood of those risks.
-At Laser Spine Institute we use endoscopic techniques in foraminotomy, laminotomy and other spinal procedures with great success.
-Patients experience dramatic relief with minimal side effects on a regular basis.
+At Laser Spine Institute, we use minimally invasive techniques in foraminotomy, laminotomy and other spinal procedures with great success.
+Patients experience meaningful relief with minimal side effects on a regular basis.

-If you’d like more information on endoscopic foraminal stenosis surgery at LSI, contact us today.
-We can review your MRI or CT scan for free.
+If you’d like more information on endoscopic foraminal stenosis surgery at Laser Spine Institute, contact us today.
+We will review your MRI or CT scan for free.